MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

-Differently than for the average binary mass the average binary binding energy for MOCCA-NoFB is clearly smaller than for MOCCA and N-body.
-In MOCCA-NoFB simulations Heggie's cross section was used (see Sec.\ref{sec:prob}).
-Therefore, on average the binary binding energy is changing by 40\% in every interaction.
-It seems that such large energy changes are too big to produce a substantial population of binaries with energies smaller than the energy needed for binary escape from the system and larger than the minimum binding energy needed to generate binary escape in next interactions.
-Smaller energy changes will allow binaries to populate such a binding energy region.
-For the MOCCA simulations with $r_{pmax}=2A$ for binary-single interactions, the average change of binding energy is about 18\%.
-It seems, from the point of view of under abundance of binaries with large enough energies in the outer parts of the system, that this number is still too large.
-Indeed, larger $r_{pmax}$ gives much better agreement with the N-body results (the larger $r_{pmax}$ the smaller average change of binary binding energy), but is still not perfect.
-We should keep in mind that, if we choose too large a value of $r_{pmax}$ to get smaller binding energy changes in interactions we create a much larger number of BSS comparable to N-body simulations (see Sec.\ref{sec:prob} and Fig. \ref{fig:Nbs-rp-100k}).
+In contrast with the average binary mass, the average binary binding energy for MOCCA-NoFB is clearly smaller than for MOCCA and the $N$-body results.
+In the MOCCA-NoFB simulations Heggie's cross section was used (see Sec.\ref{sec:prob}).
+Therefore, on average the binary binding energy changes by 40\% in every interaction.
+The larger the changes of the binary binding energy due to interactions are, the smaller the binary binding energy is at the time just before escape, and so the average binary binding energy outside the core is smallest for MOCCA-NoFB (see Figs.\ref{fig:ebin_50_t}, \ref{fig:ebin_10_50}).
+For the MOCCA simulations with $r_{pmax}=2a$ for binary-single interactions, the average change of binding energy is about 18\%.
+It seems, from the point of view of the underabundance of binaries with large enough energies in the outer parts of the system, that this number is still too large.
+Indeed, larger $r_{pmax}$ gives much better agreement with the $N$-body results (the larger $r_{pmax}$ the smaller the average change of binary binding energy), but it is still not perfect.
+We should keep in mind that, if we choose too large a value of $r_{pmax}$ in order to get smaller binding energy changes in interactions, we create a much larger number of BSS compared to $N$-body simulations (see Sec.\ref{sec:prob} and Fig. \ref{fig:Nbs-rp-100k}).
 In this paper we decided not to use extremely large values of $r_{pmax}$, putting more emphasis on the number of BSS than on the distributions of the average binary binding energy.
 The dependence of the number of BSS on $r_{pmax}$ is much stronger than for the binary binding energy.
-But if one is more interested in binary binding energy distribution, much larger $r_{pmax}$, say $9A$ or even higher, should be used.
-It is worth to stress that MOCCA-NoFB cannot reproduce the binary binding energy distribution observed in N-body and MOCCA results, except for the $N=24000$ models, where both models give very similar results.
+But if one is more interested in the binary binding energy distribution, much larger $r_{pmax}$, say $9a$ or even higher, should be used.
+It is worth stressing that MOCCA-NoFB cannot reproduce the binary binding energy distribution observed in the $N$-body and MOCCA results, except for the $N=24000$ models, where both models give very similar results.